department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 </div>
 </div>

 GI Bill&reg; is a registered trademark of the United States Department of Veterans Affairs (VA).
-The absence of the registration symbol &reg; does not constitute a waiver of VA’s trademark rights in that phrase.
-Read our [Terms of Use](https://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp).
+The absence of the registration symbol &reg; does not constitute a waiver of VA’s trademark rights in that phrase. <br> [Read our Terms of Use](https://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp).